vanessapolliard/which-wine/README.md

 &nbsp;
 ### Recommendations
+The following recommendations were generated using a subset of 10,000 reviews from the dataset.

 |  Variety |  Title | Recommended Varieties  |
 |---|---|---|
 |  Tempranillo-Merlot | Tandem 2011 Ars In Vitro Tempranillo-Merlot (Navarra)'  | Aglianico, Mourvèdre, Chardonnay, Pinot Noir, Port, Champagne Blend, Grenache, Portuguese White, Cabernet Sauvignon |